 This course systematically describes the entire life cycle needed to create an information system, including aspects such as system architecture, requirements analysis, interface design, output design and project management issues.
 This class focuses on both theory and methods of systems analysis as applied to business environment.
-It is intended to give students a solid foundation in information systems design and analysis using an object-oriented approach.
-This approach is widely accepted in the information industry and academic environments.
-The text integrates case studies to present and apply the concepts of the analysis of information systems most commonly used in business applications.
+It is intended to give students a solid foundation in information academic environments.
+The text integrates case studies to systems most commonly used in